Beluga whale: Diet

 Animals in captivity eat 2.5% to 3.0% of their body weight per day, which equates to 18.2 to 27.2 kg.
 Like their wild counterparts, captive belugas were found to eat less in the fall.

 Foraging on the seabed typically takes place at depths between 20 and 40 m, although they can dive to depths of 700 m in search of food.
 Their flexible necks provide a wide range of movement while they are searching for food on the ocean floor.
 Some animals have been observed to suck up water and then forcefully expel it to uncover their prey hidden in the silt on the seabed.
 As their teeth are neither large nor sharp, belugas must use suction to bring their prey into their mouths; it also means their prey has to be consumed whole, which in turn means it cannot be too large or the belugas run the risk of it getting stuck in their throats.
 They also join into coordinated groups of five or more to feed on shoals of fish by steering the fish into shallow water, where the belugas then attack them.
 For example, in the estuary of the Amur River, where they mainly feed on salmon, groups of six or eight individuals join to surround a shoal of fish and prevent their escape.
 Individuals then take turns feeding on the fish.

+Belugas have been known to have positive or mutual interactions with other whale species while they hunt for food.
+For example, they have been recorded accompanying bowhead whales while they feed on krill or plankton.
+The belugas and bowheads will round up their food together or assist each other in looking out for deadly predators.
+Belugas also follow bowheads out of curiosity and to secure polynya feasibility to breathe, as bowheads are capable of breaking through ice from underwater by headbutting.